 In late 2002, a feral population of White Cloud Mountain minnows was found in Green Point Creek, a small intermittent freshwater stream that flows from a steep, forested headwater catchment, off a 10m high waterfall, and down to Pearl Beach near Gosford (north of Sydney).
 The creek consists of a series of small pools of varying depths (approx 20cm to 1m), which provide refuge habitat for fish when the creek is not flowing.

 White Cloud Mountain minnows are not only a fairly common aquarium fish, but are also widely sold for stocking backyard fish ponds (they have been heavily promoted by some groups as a ‘tadpole friendly’ species for mosquito control).
 The feral population in Green Point Creek is most likely the result of fish being washed out of backyard ponds during heavy rains.
+The feral population in Cooper Park is believed to have originated via dumping of unwanted aquarium fish.

 In late 2005, 2000 native Australian bass fingerlings were released into Green Point Creek as a form of biological control, in the hope they would prey on the introduced minnows.
 However, a follow up survey of the creek indicated that few of the fingerlings had survived, probably because the water quality (very low pH) was unsuitable for Australian bass.